-As mentioned previously, karst conditions are within the vicinity of the project.
+As mentioned previously, karst conditions exist within the study area.
 Any open sinkholes or solution cavities identified within the construction limits that are not utilized for drainage purposes should be filled and/or capped in accordance with Section 215 of the current edition of the Standard Specifications for Road and Bridge Construction.

-Sinkholes were noted within the study area on adjacent properties which are currently utilized for drainage purposes.
+Sinkholes are noted on the mapping presented in Appendix B within the study area.
 Any sinkholes utilized for drainage purposes for new roadway construction should incorporate adequate measures to minimize water infiltration into the subgrade and erosion control measures to minimize siltation of open sinkholes.